Employee Reviews: Everything You Need to Know

-Roughly 70% of your employees will be successful with this assignment, while 10% might not even respond.
-However, 20% of your employees will take these questions to heart and walk away highly motivated.
+Roughly 70 percent of your employees will be successful with this assignment, while 10 percent might not even respond.
+However, 20 percent of your employees will take these questions to heart and walk away highly motivated.
 In general, these are the people who become the company's top performers.

 To create an effective employee review, it is crucial to gather as many specific examples of good and bad behavior as you possibly can.
 You should also gather objective information on the employee’s performance.
 This should not wait until just before a performance review; rather, achievements and mistakes must be tracked throughout the year.
 On the day of the review, create an outline of all desired discussion topics and set forth ground rules for a productive conversation.